KelvinHere/Yoga_Milestone_4/testing.md

 - Action - Just before the modal is rendered to string, a variable `MEDIA_URL_for_json = settings.MEDIA_URL` is also passed as context to the render_to_string method

 - Result - The correct MEDIA_URL location is rendered into the string without having to hard code a location in the template.
+***
 - **404 error creating a 500 internal server error on deployed project**

-- Situation - When deployed and testing to get a 404 error page by giving an invalid URL, I was receiving a 500 internal server error rather than the expected 404 error.
+- Situation - When deployed, testing for a 404 error page by giving an invalid URL.
+I was receiving a 500 internal server error rather than the expected 404 error, with debugging turned off I had not enought information to figure out the problem.

 - Task - Find out what was causing the 500 server error with debugging turned off.